Update and Delete Data in PHP with MySQL

 UPDATE table_name SET column1 = value1 WHERE condition;

 The WHERE Clause is very important.
-It restricts mysql to which record it would be updated.
-If we leave out this mysql can update all rows.
+However this clause help mysql to identify which record would be updated, if we don’t use this mysql can update all rows.

 Example: Update User Email